-Below is a task from the OASIS: Lying to Sitting on Side of Bed.
+Below is a task from the OASIS task, Lying to Sitting on Side of Bed.

-Following that is an example of the task plus how to score it at Start of Care and Recertification.
+Following that is an example of assessing this task with a patient, followed by how to score it at the Start of Care and at the Recertification.

 Start of Care:

 Mr. Dennis is a 75-year old male who was recently discharged from a qualifying inpatient stay (for sepsis).
 He received PT, OT, and ST services as an inpatient.
-When you arrive at the Dennis household, Mrs. Dennis answers the door and take you to her husband’s bedroom.
+When you arrive at the Dennis household, Mrs. Dennis answers the door and takes you to her husband’s bedroom.
 Mrs. Dennis easily arouses Mr. Dennis, who is taking an afternoon nap.
-You observe Mrs. Dennis stand over Mr. Dennis as he sit ups in bed.
-She reaches to hold him under the elbow as he swings his legs over the bed, but she let’s go once he’s standing.
+You observe Mrs. Dennis stand over Mr. Dennis as he sits up in bed.
+She reaches to hold him under the elbow as he swings his legs over the bed, but she lets go once he’s standing.

 Based on these observations, what is the patient’s performance for Lying to Sitting on the Side of the Bed at the start of care?

 It’s now two months later and you again arrive in the afternoon while Mr. Dennis is taking a nap.
 Mrs. Dennis asks you to wake up Mr. Dennis as she is taking food out of the oven.
 Dr. Dennis easily awakens when you call his name, and he sits up and gets out of bed quickly and easily without help.